awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amplifyuibuilder-form.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Cta`  <a name="cfn-amplifyuibuilder-form-cta"></a>
-Stores the call to action configuration for the form\.
+The `FormCTA` object that stores the call to action configuration for the form\.
 *Required*: No
 *Type*: [FormCTA](aws-properties-amplifyuibuilder-form-formcta.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)